 - Grand Voyager, West Rim by ✈️🚁🛥️ 🚐

-- Deluxe tour, South Rim by ✈️🚁🚐
+- Deluxe Helicopter, South Rim by ✈️🚁🚐

-Important facts for choosing a Grand Canyon tour from Las Vegas
+Choosing which rim to visit during a Grand Canyon tour from Las Vegas

 - Highlights: West Rim by ✈️🚁🛥️ 🚐

 - Description: Hotel pick-up; airplane over Hoover Dam, and Grand Canyon West Rim; below-the-rim helicopter flight with landing; pontoon boat ride on Colorado River; bus ride to Eagle and Guano Point; Skywalk optional

 2. Deluxe Helicopter, our favorite Grand Canyon tour from Vegas

 If you’re interested in a tour of the Grand Canyon South Rim, I recommend this deluxe heli-tour.
 This is one of the most popular helicopter tours from Vegas, and we had the opportunity to take this excursion during one of our trips.

 This is a more luxurious Grand Canyon tour from Las Vegas, featuring hotel pick-up from the Vegas Strip and a comfortable airplane ride to Grand Canyon National Park.
 Once you arrive there, you’ll board a sightseeing helicopter and soar over the South and North Rims.